giughi/A-Model-Based-Derivative-Free-Approach-to-Black-Box-Adversarial-Examples-BOBYQA/README.md

 ## Analysis of the Results

-With the functions in ./Analysis_Results it is possible to generate the graphs in Figure 1 and 9 of the manuscript once the data are generated again.
+With the functions in ./Analysis_Results it is possible to generate the graphs in Figure 1 and 9 of the manuscript once the data are generated.

 ## Insight into BOBYQA